sarnau/MMMMobileAlerts/MobileAlertsSensorQRCode.markdown

 ![QR Code](qrcode.png)

+The encoding is different from the above example (which I quickly generated):

+- ECC Level L (Low Error Correction)
+- Mask Pattern 3
+- Encoding Format: 8-bit Byte (Because of the CR character)
+- Version 3: 29x29 Pixel

+This allows 53 characters to be stored in the QR code, which works for the sensors.

-It contains three lines of ASCII text, with the lines separated by CR (ASCII 13):
+The text contains three lines of ASCII text, with the lines separated by CR (ASCII 13):

 1. serial number of the sensor
 2. production date (day.month.year)